 Inverness Botanic Gardens

-Whenever we visit Inverness, we always do our best to pop in to the Inverness Botanic Gardens.
-It’s not a huge attraction, but we really enjoy wandering the displays they have.
-Plus, there’s a good on-site cafe!
+Whenever we visit Inverness, we try to pop in to the Inverness Botanic Gardens.
+It’s not a huge attraction, but we enjoy wandering the displays they have, and there’s a good on-site cafe.

 The botanic gardens are free to visit, although donations are appreciated.
-You can read more about opening times and what’s on here.
+Open daily 09:30 to 16:00 year-round (cafe last orders 15:45).
+You can check details here.

 Abertarff House